-Martha’s Vineyard followed the mood of the state and the country Tuesday, when high numbers of voters turned out to the polls to help re-elect President Barack Obama to a second term and cast ballots for Democratic Senate candidate Elizabeth Warren and incumbent Cong.
+Martha’s Vineyard followed the mood of the state and the country Tuesday when thousands of voters trekked to the polls to help re-elect President Barack Obama to a second term and cast ballots for Democratic Senate candidate Elizabeth Warren and incumbent Cong.
 William Keating.

 As around the state and the country, voters in Dukes County turned out in large numbers.
 County-wide, turnout was about 80.5 per cent, with 11,003 voters casting ballots as of Wednesday morning (overseas ballots could still come in over the next 10 days).
 Turnout was highest in West Tisbury, with 83 per cent, and Tisbury, with 82 per cent of registered voters casting ballots.

-The Island joined the rest of the state in backing Elizabeth Warren, a Democrat, for Senate, with Ms. Warren getting 67 per cent of the vote.
-Incumbent Sen. Scott Brown, who was unseated by Ms. Warren after one term, got 32 per cent of the Vineyard vote.
+The Island joined the rest of the state in backing Elizabeth Warren for Senate, with Ms. Warren getting 67 per cent of the vote.
+Incumbent Sen. Scott Brown, who was unseated by Ms. Warren after one special election term, got 32 per cent of the Vineyard vote.

+because that’s what he did.”
 In the ninth district congressional race, incumbent Cong.
-William Keating was reelected with 70 per cent of the vote.
+William Keating was re-elected with 70 per cent of the vote.
 Challenger Christopher Sheldon got 20 per cent of ballots, and independent candidate Daniel Botelho got four per cent.

 In the race for first district governor’s council, Oliver P. Cipollini, Jr., a Democrat, defeated his brother, Charles Cipollini.
 The Island voted with the rest of the district, opting for Oliver Cipollini over his brother by 57 per cent to 25 per cent.

 Elected without contest were state Sen. Daniel A. Wolf, state Rep. Timothy R. Madden, clerk of courts Joseph E. Sollitto Jr., and register of deeds Dianne E. Powers.